DrewBarnhart/sqlalchemy-challenge/README.md

 This project ncorporates SQLAlchemy to do basic climate analysis and data exploration of a climate database.
 Specifically it utilizes SQLAlchemy ORM queries, Pandas, and Matplot lib.

-The code generated s based off two files: Climate_starter.ipynb ad hawaii.sqlit
+The code generated is based from two files: Climate_starter.ipynb ad hawaii.sqlit

 Here is the listed procedure within the jupyter notebook: